 Is there scientific support for these musings?
 YES!
 In 2011, Leirdal, et. al. demonstrated that the only component of the pedaling stroke they could find that correlated to improved pedaling efficiency was the size of the forces across the top and the bottom of the stroke.
 In addition, Lutrell and Potteiger in 2003, also showed that training with PowerCranks improved pedaling efficiency.
 Even though Lutrell did not measure pedal forces we do know that one of the results of training with Power Cranks is improved activation over the top and bottom of the stroke and we can infer from the Leirdal results that these are related.

 Since any second generation power meter should be able to measure these forces and help the rider understand their technique the question now becomes: "How does one achieve these changes?"
 Now we are getting to the real value of the iCranks because they are incorporated into the crank arms of PowerCranks and broadening the stroke and eliminating the negatives are the normal changes we expect to see when cyclists train with PowerCranks.
-The graph below illustrates the actual form changes measured in one rider after 3 months training with PowerCranks compared to the above "ideal".

 So, what happens in the real world.
 What do world class cyclists do now?
 Here is a video demonstration of the TA (torque analysis) tool of the iCranks showing the pedaling technique of Olympic cycling champion Sara Carrigan doing a ramp test.
 What can we learn from this?

 1. Notice that the negative forces she had on the backstroke at low power got smaller and smaller as she increased power, to the point of becoming zero.
-Most of the increased work when she increased power was done on the backstroke.
+Most of the increased work, when she increased power, was done on the backstroke.